IRIS: A Real-World Benchmark for Inverse Recovery and Identification of Physical Dynamic Systems from Monocular Video: Experiments

-Table~\ref{tab:delfys75_baseline_unified} reports MAE for the original and corrected baselines on Delfys75~\cite{garcia2025learning}.
-The most prominent result concerns the pendulum: the original baseline yields MAE of $95.07$\,m on \texttt{pendulum\_45} for string length, compared to $3.80$\,m for the corrected variant ($\Delta\mathrm{MAE} = -91.27$\,m), a direct consequence of the severed gradient flow.
-Both variants report $\mathrm{MAE} \approx 0$ for $g$ on \texttt{dropped\_ball/large} and \texttt{free\_fall/mousepad} because the uncorrected integrator leaves $g$ at its initialization value $g_0 = 9.81$, which coincides with ground truth (see Table~\ref{tab:delfys75_baseline_unified} footnote).
+The Delfys75 results below establish that the corrected baseline is meaningfully better than the original \emph{before} evaluating on IRIS, justifying our use of \textbf{+Corrected} (rather than the original~\cite{garcia2025learning}) as the IRIS reference baseline.
+Effect of Gradient Correction, Table~\ref{tab:delfys75_baseline_unified} reports MAE for the original and corrected baselines on Delfys75~\cite{garcia2025learning}.
+The most prominent result concerns the pendulum: the original baseline yields MAE of $95.07$\,m on \textit{pendulum\_45} for string length, compared to $3.80$\,m for the corrected variant ($\Delta\mathrm{MAE} = -91.27$\,m), a direct consequence of the severed gradient flow.
+Both variants report $\mathrm{MAE} \approx 0$ for $g$ on \textit{dropped\_ball/large} and \textit{free\_fall/mousepad} because the uncorrected integrator leaves $g$ at its initialization value $g_0 = 9.81$, which coincides with ground truth (see Table~\ref{tab:delfys75_baseline_unified} footnote).
 Substantial improvements are also observed on Torricelli drainage ($-3.16$, $-1.99$) and LED 2\,s decay ($-1.90$).
+Effect of Multi-Step Loss on Delfys75, Table~\ref{tab:multistep_ablation} compares one-step and multi-step losses.
+Multi-step consistently reduces MAE for $g$ across free fall and dropped ball (largest: $\Delta\mathrm{MAE} = -0.90$ on \textit{free\_fall/table}).
+The \textit{led\_10s} setting degrades ($+5.37$) because slow dynamics cause rollout divergence.